dbmartin00/mixpanel2split/README.md

 * "retries" - how many attempts should be made to resend data before a fail?
 * "debugDirectory" - what directory should be written to for failed JSON files?
 * "eventPostingThreadCount" - how many threads should be available to concurrently post events to Split?
+* "eventNames" - array of string event names to exclude; passed in the query to MixPanel for filtering